-Situated just an hour south of the Channel ports of Calais and Boulogne-sur-Mer, St Valery-sur-Somme offers not only a first or last stopover to/from more distant French destinations, but is also worth a visit in its own right.
+Situated just an hour south of the Channel port of Calais , St Valery-sur-Somme (80 Somme, Hauts de France) offers not only a first or last stopover to/from more distant French destinations, but is also worth a visit in its own right.
 This is where the River Somme enters the English Channel (or French Manche!) on the Bay of the Somme.
 The river here has widened and slowed, and its peaceful meanderings become a real haven for wildlife and birds.

 The small town of St Valery offers a riverside boardwalk from which many birds can be sighted on the opposite bank and marshland – with a view over to le Crotoy on the northern side of the Bay.
 There is something about watching the river, the tides and the birds which induce a sense of calm and peace.

 The town is attractive with a good selection of shops and restaurants – none of it too fussy or expensive – there are a few shops offering freshly caught fish and shellfish – and there is plenty of gentle walking on offer along the river, past the old fortifications and out to the estuary.
 Although inevitably busy in high season, it feels genuine and low key.

 If you don’t want to walk every time. there is a steam railway (Chemin de Fer de la Baie de Somme) which runs around the bay from le Cayeux to St Valery and le Crotoy which can offer a perspective you will not get from the car or bus.
 Bicycle hire is also popular and quite widely available – mercifully the area is flat and the area is exceptionally well-provided with wide and safe cycle paths which extend for many kilometres.
 There is a Festival of Steam (Fête de la Vapeur) next 2-4 July 2021!